 Metadata is any information that describes an item.
-In ArcGIS Online, an item's information is created, edited, and viewed on the item details page.
+In ArcGIS Online, an item's information is created, edited, and viewed on the item page.
 Some examples of item information include the item title, type, description, source, author, last modified date, thumbnail, and tags.
 This information helps others discover and validate the usefulness of the items.
-Within ArcGIS, item information is saved with the item it describes.
+In ArcGIS, item information is saved with the item it describes.
 It is copied, moved, and deleted with the item.

 Metadata can also take the form of standards-based metadata documents or records, which are commonly referred to as geospatial metadata or metadata.
 Organizations can enable metadata, which allows members of the organization to use a built-in metadata editor to include additional standards-based metadata for all item types.
 Metadata can be included for all items in a portal including web maps, web scenes, and web apps.
-Organizations select a metadata style, which applies a stylesheet for the metadata standard and the schema used to validate metadata according to the standard.
+Organizations select a metadata style, which applies a style sheet for the metadata standard and the schema used to validate metadata according to the standard.
 The style also configures the organization’s experience for editing and viewing metadata according to the standard.

 In addition to determining the information available for viewing and editing, the metadata style identifies the metadata standard you are following and the schema used to validate an item's metadata for the standard.
 Regardless of the applied style, the metadata is always stored in ArcGIS metadata format.
 This means that metadata is not lost if the organization switches the metadata style.